NoemiVergopolan/page/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am pursuing a PhD in Civil and Environmental Engineering at Princeton University with focus on computational hydrology.
-My research aims to aid water resource decision-making by improving capabilities for monitoring and forecasting hydrological hazards and their impacts.
-To this aim, my research leverages satellite remote sensing, land surface modeling, machine learning, data fusion, and high-performance computing for hydrological predictions at high spatial resolution Learn more about my research interests in publications.
+I am a PhD Candidate in [Civil and Environmental Engineering](https://cee.princeton.edu/) at Princeton University pursuing a degree in Environmental Engineering and Water Resources with focus on Computational Hydrology.
+My research aims to aid water resource decision-making by improving monitoring and forecasting of hydrological hazards and their impacts at the local scales.
+To this aim, I develop scalable tools for high-resolution hydrological predictions by leveraging satellite remote sensing, land surface modeling, machine learning, data fusion, and high-performance computing.
+Learn more about my research interests in [research](#projects) and [publications](publication).

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.